-Looking to invest in premium tires?
-The Michelin Premier A/S is one that lives up to the hype.
+Looking to invest in new premium Toyota Prius tires?
+The Michelin Premier A/S lives right up to the hype.
 We know, it’s the second Michelin on the list but it’s definitely worthy of the spot.
-It’s a high-performing set of wheels that have an amazing track grip even on wet roads.
-It boasts the EverGrip technology with hidden grooves that emerge when the old ones wear out.
-This tread design ensures a high level of traction throughout the tire’s lifespan, delivering unfaltering performance even as the tires wear out.
+It’s a high performing set of wheels that have the best track grip even on wet roads.

-To maintain rubber pliancy and durability, Michelin used a signature blend of silica and sunflower oil in the tread compound.
-Silica improves the tires’ grip in wet conditions, while the sunflower oil maintains rubber pliancy both in hot and cold temperatures.
+To help maintain rubber pliancy and durability, Michelin used a signature blend of silica and sunflower oil in the tread compound.
+Silica improves the tire traction in wet conditions, while the sunflower oil maintains rubber pliancy both in hot and cold temperatures.

-Handling in the Michelin Premier all-season tires is excellent, too.
-You’ll experience a strong grip and great stopping power both in dry and wet situations.
+Handling the Michelin Premier all-season tire is also excellent.
+This means you’ll experience great stopping power both in dry and wet situations.
 As such, you’ll have excellent driving control, quick stops, and smooth turns whether the road is dry or slippery.
-This reliable handling is all thanks to the previously mentioned EverGrip Technology.

-Like the Michelin Energy Saver, the Premier adapts the Comfort Control Technology to give passengers that much-needed ride comfort while in transit.
-Road impact is effectively absorbed by these tires so you’ll barely feel anything, even bumps.
-Passengers will experience significantly reduced noise and vibrations, resulting in a truly quiet and comfortable ride.
+Like the Michelin Energy Saver, the Premier adapts the Comfort Control Technology to give passengers that much needed ride comfort while in transit.
+Road impact is effectively absorbed by the tire.
+That means you’ll barely feel anything, even bumps.

-Additionally, you will get a 60,000-mile tread life warranty on the Premier.
-So even when the tires come at a higher price tag, you get consistent performance and peace of mind as well.
-If premium tires are your cup of tea, the Michelin Premier is certainly one of the best tires for Toyota Prius.
+Additionally, you will get a 60,000 miles treadwear warranty on the Premier touring tire.
+So even when the set of four tires come at a high price tag, you get consistent performance and peace of mind as well.

-- Remarkable grip in both wet and dry conditions
+- Good tread design and remarkable grip in both wet and dry conditions

 - Comfortable ride